Alignment

 ../_images/bump_mask_alignment.png

-Once the bump mask is aligned, remember to close the shutter on camsci1 and take a new dark.
+Remember to close the shutter on camsci1 and take a new dark.

 Focus Diversity Phase Retrieval (FDPR)